TeamHypersomnia/Hypersomnia/README_SERVER.md

 ## Setup folders for many server instances

+The server will use ``~/.config/Hypersomnia/user`` as its "AppData" folder by default, but this is problematic if you want to run several server instances using a single user.

+``--appdata-dir`` parameter comes to the rescue.

-Let's create appdata folders for every server instance we want to run.
+Let's first create appdata folders for every server instance we want to run.
 I recommend no more than 2 servers per vCore, with no more than 10 slots per server.

 ```sh